alterNERDtive/EDDiscovery-wiki/Home.md

+# Whats New?

+* [6.0](Release 6.0) brings you voice packs to add speech to EDD, key packs to add key shortcuts, many visual improvements, refinements to journal output.

 # EDDiscovery – What is it?

 You play Elite Dangerous and have heard of EDDiscovery - and ended up here.
 So what _is_ it?